-When advertising URI patterns (user@domain), in the SIP Profile Configuration window, make sure that the Dial String Interpretation field is set to Always treat all dial strings as URI addresses to prevent the devices to dial URI learned patterns with only numbers in the user section as Directory Number patterns.
+Note When advertising URI patterns (user@domain), in the SIP Profile Configuration window, make sure that the Dial String Interpretation field is set to Always treat all dial strings as URI addresses to prevent the devices to dial URI learned patterns with only numbers in the user section as Directory Number patterns.
 Alternatively, you can advertise only URI patterns with text strings in the user section through ILS.

-- Step 5 Configure ILS Authentication Details between the various clusters in the network: - For TLS authentication, check the Use TLS Certificates check box.
-Note that if you choose this option, you must also exchange CA-signed certificates between the nodes in your cluster. - For password authentication (regardless of whether TLS is used), check the Use Password check box and enter the password details. - Step 6 Click Save. - Step 7 In the ILS Cluster Registration popup, configure your registration details: - a) In the Registration Server text box, enter the publisher node IP address or FQDN for the hub cluster to which you want to connect this cluster.
-If this is the first hub cluster in your network, you can leave the field blank - b) Make sure that the Activate the Intercluster Lookup Service on the publisher in this cluster check box is checked. - c) Click OK. - Step 8 Repeat this procedure on the publisher node of each cluster that you want to add to the ILS network.
+Step 5 Configur e ILS Authentication Details between the various clusters in the network: you • For TLS authentication, check the Use TLS Certificates check box.
+Note that if you choose this option, must also exchange CA-signed certificates between the nodes in your cluster. password authentication (regardless of whether TLS is used), check the Use Password check box enter the password details.
+Step 6 Click Sav /e.
+Step 7 In the ILS Cluster Registration popup, configure your registration details: whic e Registration Server text box, enter the publisher node IP address or FQDN for the hub cluster to h you want to connect this cluster.
+If this is the first hub cluster in your network, you can leave the blank · · e sure that the Activate the Intercluster Lookup Service on the publisher in this cluster check box ecked.
+OK.
+Step 8 Repeat this procedure on the publisher node of each cluster that you want to add to the ILS network.
 Add the new cluster as a hub or spoke cluster.

-Depending on the sync values that you configured, there may be a delay while the cluster information propagates throughout the network.
+Note Depending on the sync values that you configured, there may be a delay while the cluster information propagates throughout the network.